Up to 60% off sofas & mattresses — limited‑time deals.

 Testing Team Takeaways

-Across the three Lowe’s sofas that held up in this review, the Sedona gave us the best long-sit balance.
-Scarlett was the clearest small-room option and kept everyone in a more upright posture, while Harmony landed as the most straightforward value choice.
-Marcus kept coming back to Sedona for longer movie sessions, Carlos liked its more forgiving back cushion, and Mia thought Scarlett made the most sense when floor space was tight.
+Across the three Lowe’s sofas that held up best in this review, Sedona delivered the strongest long-sit balance.
+Scarlett was the clearest small-room option and kept testers in a more upright posture, while Harmony landed as the most straightforward value choice.
+Marcus kept choosing Sedona for longer movie sessions, Carlos preferred its more forgiving back cushion, and Mia thought Scarlett made the most sense when floor space was tight.

 Lowe's Sofa Comparison Chart